 We are only two months into the year 2017, and yet, we have already witnessed several offensive and blatantly antisemitic incidents across Canada.

 We’ve seen religious leaders call for the destruction of Judaism in Quebec, a bomb threat at a London, Ont.
-Jewish community centre, mezuzahs ripped apart and vandalized in Toronto, antisemitic slogans spray-painted on the walls of a Vancouver elementary school, and Holocaust denial fliers distributed on campus in Calgary.
+Jewish community centre, mezuzahs ripped apart and vandalized in Toronto, antisemitic slogans spray-on the walls of a Vancouver elementary school, and Holocaust denial fliers distributed on campus in Calgary.

 Throughout these horrific attacks, B’nai Brith Canada has been there, documenting and monitoring these hate crimes, filing appropriate charges and working with police, offering resources and counselling to the victims, and urging the government to pursue hate crimes more rigorously.